FauzanBotz/itsmegng/README.md

 GnG Botz

-> NinoBot is a multipurpose WhatsApp bot using Adiwajshing-Baileys library!
+> SEMENTARA KGK ADA FOTONYA :V is a multipurpose WhatsApp bot using Adiwajshing-Baileys library!

 >